 An automatically-generated construction variable containing the command-line options for specifying directories to be searched by the resource compiler.
-The value of \$RCINCFLAGS is created by appending \$RCINCPREFIX and \$RCINCSUFFIX to the beginning and end of each directory in \$CPPPATH.
+The value of \$RCINCFLAGS is created by respectively prepending and appending \$RCINCPREFIX and \$RCINCSUFFIX to the beginning and end of each directory in \$CPPPATH.